Environmental Compliance

 CenterPoint Energy recognizes water-related issues are a growing global concern.
 We strive to use water responsibly and minimize impact on local water supplies.

 We use industry best practices to conserve and manage water supplies.
-We also continuously evaluate and monitor our systems and processes so the water we return to local waterways is safe and meets the discharge limits contained in our Clean Water Act permits.
+We also continuously evaluate and monitor our systems and processes as part of our efforts to return water to local waterways that is safe and meets the discharge limits contained in our Clean Water Act permits.

 CenterPoint Energy’s waste is derived primarily from the maintenance and replacement of electric transmission and distribution, natural gas infrastructure and our offices.
-We manage all operational controls, policies and procedures as part of our compliance procedures.
+We manage all waste-related operational controls, policies and procedures as part of our compliance procedures.

 When wastes are generated, we operate in accordance with applicable regulations on safe handling and proper disposal and training for our personnel.
 Hazardous and key nonhazardous waste volumes are tracked and reported through quarterly key performance indicators.

-In Power Generation, operations and the environmental department perform and document visual inspections, depending on permit or regulation requirements.
+In Power Generation, Operations and the Environmental department perform and document visual inspections, depending on permit or regulation requirements.

 The inspections include checks on:

-- Operations that could generate fugitive dust,
+- Operations that could generate fugitive dust;

-- Ash pond dams and landfills for signs of erosion or structural concerns,
+- Ash pond dams and landfills for signs of erosion or structural concerns;

-- Stormwater channels and material storage areas and containers,
+- Stormwater channels and material storage areas and containers;

-- Erosion control measures, and
+- Erosion control measures; and

 - Operating conditions of continuous emissions monitoring system equipment.